All posts

 7. Signal/GroupMe: Mobile-First Simplicity

-For communities that primarily communicate via mobile and don't need Discord's server complexity, Signal offers unmatched security with modern social features.
+For communities that primarily communicate via mobile and do not need Discord's server complexity, Signal offers unmatched security with modern social features.

-• Zero metadata collection—even Signal doesn't know who you're talking to
+• Zero metadata collection, Signal does not know who you are talking to

-• Stories and usernames—modern social features without the privacy cost
+• Stories and usernames with modern social features and no privacy cost

 Discord Parity Score: 3/10 (limited large group features)

-The Reality: Signal isn't a Discord replacement—it's a different tool entirely.
+The Reality: Signal is not a Discord replacement.
+It is a different tool entirely.
 Groups are intimate by design.
 Communities over 50 members will find the interface unwieldy compared to Discord's channel organization.

-Best For: Small friend groups (under 50), activist cells requiring maximum deniability, privacy purists accepting functional trade-offs
+Best For: Small friend groups (under 50), activists requiring maximum deniability, privacy purists accepting functional trade-offs.

 Complete Migration Strategy

 Moving a community is harder than moving yourself.
-Here's a proven migration framework:
+This four-phase framework minimizes attrition.

 Phase 1: Infrastructure (Week 1-2)